 We share this video with you and your family so you can be informed about the different types of emergencies that could occur and their appropriate protective actions.

 We encourage you to become familiar with all types of disasters and especially the ones you are prone to encounter in your local area and region.

 When is the right time to plan?

 Recovering from a disaster is usually a gradual process.
-Safety is a primary issue, as are mental and physical well-being.
+Your safety is a primary issue, and this includes your mental and physical well-being.
 If assistance is available, knowing how to access it makes the process faster and less stressful.
 This section offers some general advice on steps to take after disaster strikes in order to begin getting your home, your community and your life back to normal.

 Content provided by ready.gov